ProductionPanic/WpBulkDelete/README.md

 4. Confirm and wait for the process to finish.

 ## License
-This plugin is licensed under the MIT license.
+This plugin is licensed under the GPL-3.0 license.